FlogFr/aRkadeFR.github.io/operator_precendence.md

+---
-Title: Language operator precendence aren't the same, gotcha!
+title: Language operator precendence aren't the same, gotcha!
-Date: 2014-03-01
+date: 2014-03-01
-Category: programming
+category: programming
-Tags: aRkadeFR, programming, perl, python, operator, precedence
+tags: aRkadeFR, programming, perl, python, operator, precedence
-Slug: language-operator-precendence-not-the-same
+slug: language-operator-precendence-not-the-same
-Author: aRkadeFR
+author: aRkadeFR
-Summary: Changing of language can be painful, especially for the operator precedence.
+summary: Changing of language can be painful, especially for the operator precedence.
+---

 The difference between the operator precedence among the languages are huge.
 Even if you think of it as a minor problem, it will blow up